 Installed Files: ly/drumpitch-init.ly.
+Snippets: Section "Percussion" in Snippets.

 Drum rolls

 Drum rolls are indicated with three slashes across the stem.
 For quarter notes or longer the three slashes are shown explicitly, eighth notes are shown with two slashes (the beam being the third), and drum rolls shorter than eighths have one stem slash to supplement the beams.
 This is achieved with the tremolo notation, as described in [Tremolo repeats], page 195.